 Abstract: The video encoding and decoding components are responsible for the compression and subsequent decompression of the 360 omnidirectional video stream.
-This deliverable describes the status of the hardware and software encoding components delivered for Pilot 1 in Task 3.4.
+This deliverable describes the status of the hardware and software encoding components delivered in Task 3.4.

 REVISION HISTORY